PresentLocation/Art64X/200220/classNotes-w2c2.md

 ### Archetype app [ 646 ]
 - Challenge: Design and build a PHP app that presents 3 or more archetypes when user initiates the program in some way.
-- Requirement: App should choose archetypes from a list of minimum 8 archetypes
+- Requirement: App should choose archetypes from a list of minimum 8 archetypes, which you will select from your own research
 - Requirement: App should present selected archetypes in a way that is visually non-hierarchical
 - Use php rand()
 - Use one of the following in some way: php switch, php array()
 - Use all of the following html tags in some way: a, img, div
+- User should understand how to use the app and find the results useful.
+UI should be intuitive and/or instructive.
 - Post to http://www.Art64X.com/upload.php as filename YOURNAMEHERE-archetypePicker.php

 ### More Diva [ 645 ]